hsma4/module_9_a/README.md

 You are provided with a conda environment (see binder/environment.yml) that you can use to install the dependencies.
 To install follow these instructions.

 1. Open an anaconda prompt (or terminal on Mac and Linux) in the same directory as the course files.
-Run the following command
+Run the following commands

+   * `conda update conda`
-   * `conda env create -f environment.yml`
+   * `conda env create -f binder/environment.yml`

 2. Conda will resolve the enviornment and ask if you wish to install it.
 Answer 'y'.
 Installation will take several minutes.
-It installs an environment called `hsma_forecast`.
+It installs an environment called `hsma4_forecast`.
 You need to activate it.

-   * `conda activate hsma_forecast`
+   * `conda activate hsma4_forecast`

 3. To follow the code along lectures and complete the exercises please use Jupyter-Lab.
 To run it enter the following command into your anaconda prompt or terminal (making sure you are in the same directory as the files)